pat-marty/the-local-ibex-source/content/en/docs/hiking/muttseehuette_sac.md

 <p align="center">
   <img src="IMG_1287.JPG" alt="" class="portrait">
   <em>The relatively long return back to the cable car.
-This tunnel leads directly back to the "James Bond villain lair" where you can get a cable car back down to <hl>Tierfed</hl>.</em>
+This tunnel leads directly back to the "James Bond villain lair" where we got the cable car back down to <hl>Tierfed</hl>.</em>
 </p>